The Central Team

 Brett has 15 years experience working in an ICT environment, 12 of which have been education based.
 For the past 4 years Brett worked as the Strategic ICT Manager for Kingstone School, and then Horizon Community College when the BSF scheme merged Kingstone and Holgate in 2012.
 Brett’s role is to ensure that our academies are given ICT guidance, expertise, and strategic steer to achieve a “good provision of ICT” that is accessible to all our pupils.
 Brett will also develop central systems within the Trust itself to ensure that we have the correct platforms and systems in place to provide a high level of support to all our academies.

 Director of Human Resources

-Lauren Stones began her career within Local Government spending over seven years working in various departments with NE Lincolnshire Council.
+Lauren began her career within Local Government spending over seven years working in various departments with NE Lincolnshire Council.
 Her chosen career path in HR commenced in 2012, moving from NE Lincolnshire Council to the Trust in November 2014.
-She is currently completing an MSc in Human Resource Management.
+She has completed an MSc in Human Resource Management.
 Lauren is responsible for all areas of Human Resources and Personnel matters across the Trust, working closely with our leadership groups to provide a dedicated framework of support to the central trust and academies.

 Director of Finance (CFO)